DIY Manicure: A Foolproof Guide To Getting A Manicure Done At Home

 Once your nail polish is dry, finish it off by applying another layer of clear nail polish on top of it.
 This shields the nail polish from chipping or flaking.
 Moreover, if you have done any nail art, the clear top coat will protect that too.

-To finish off your manicure, reapply the moisturizer on your hands and nails.
+To finish off your manicure, reapply the moisturizer or cuticle oil on your hands and nails.
 Keeping them moisturized is essential to keep them looking healthy.

 Sounds super easy, right?
 But, there are certain things you need to avoid when you are doing a manicure at home.

 Mistakes To Avoid When Doing Manicure At Home

 1. Cutting Your Nails